Akii/blog/posts/2018-02-18-geoip-lookup-part-1.markdown

 ## 2. Concurrently looking up IPs <br/><small>Code: src/Chapter2.hs <a href="https://github.com/Akii/geoip-lookup/blob/master/src/Chapter2.hs" target="_blank"><i class="fa fa-github"></i></a></small>

 There are many ways of performing IO actions concurrently or in parallel.
 Choosing the right method heavily depends on the use-case.
-I can highly recommend Simon Marlows book <a href="https://simonmar.github.io/pages/pcph.html" target="_blank">Parallel and Concurrent Programming in Haskell</a>, which is the de-facto standard literature on that subject.
+I can highly recommend Simon Marlow's book <a href="https://simonmar.github.io/pages/pcph.html" target="_blank">Parallel and Concurrent Programming in Haskell</a>, which is the de-facto standard literature on that subject.

 In my private project I had an event stream of IP addresses to look up.
 That made it impossible to concurrently map a static list.
 Additionally, I wasn't sure how many IPs I would have to look up at a certain time and I didn't want to have an unlimited amount of concurrent requests going out.
 Because of that I decided to use TQueue, a queue from the STM library (<a href="https://hackage.haskell.org/package/stm-2.4.5.0/docs/Control-Concurrent-STM-TQueue.html" target="_blank">TQueue on Hackage</a>) and have a fixed number of workers process the queue.
 So let's start with the data types and API.